anishathalye/dotfiles/README.md

 environment.
 Note that the install script is idempotent: it can safely be run multiple times.

+For the color scheme to look right, you will also need terminal-specific support.
+The configuration for that is located in [dotfiles-local][dotfiles-local].

 Dotfiles uses [Dotbot][dotbot] for installation.

 Making Local Customizations